Harshitha-Rachapalle/Selenium-Java/4.TestNG/InterviewQuestions.md

 Making CI execution faster by failing early if critical flows broke

 This made our pipeline more stable and reduced debugging time.

+### 15. What is include/exclude in TestNG?

+Include & exclude allow us to **control which test methods or classes should run**.
+It is configured inside testng.xml.

+include runs only specified tests, while exclude prevents mentioned tests from running.

+### 16. Why do we need include/exclude in real-time projects?

+We rarely run the entire suite every time.
+Include/exclude helps us run:

+Smoke tests

+Specific module tests

+Critical regression cases

+CI-friendly lightweight suites

+It also helps temporarily skip failing or unstable tests without touching the code.

+### 17.What will happen if both include and exclude are used together?

+If both are present, **include has higher precedence**.

+That means TestNG will first select included methods, then apply exclusion rules only inside that set.

+### 18. Can we use regex in TestNG include/exclude?

+Yes, TestNG supports regex.

+Example: <include name="test.*"/>

+This is extremely useful when we want to run a pattern-based set of tests.

+### 19. How do you exclude flaky tests?

+In our CI pipeline, we maintain a separate testng file where we list flaky tests under <exclude>.

+This allows execution to continue without modifying code and keeps the suite stable.

+### 20. Real-time scenario: How did you use include/exclude in your project?

+In my previous project, we used include/exclude extensively.

+For example, during nightly regression we included all modules.

+But during deployment smoke tests, we included only critical flows like Login, Checkout, and Payment.

+We also excluded unstable tests during high-priority releases so the pipeline wouldn't block.

+This gave us flexibility, saved execution time, and improved CI reliability.